Protect Your Website Content From Copying

 - Find the person who plagiarized your content.
 You can use Domain Tools to locate the IP address of any website, and then input that address into the American Registry for Internet Numbers to find the hosting company.

-- Create your DMCA complaint (or use a free DMCA notice generator).
+- Create your DMCA complaint.
 Your complaint must include a number of elements, including a physical or electronic signature, identification of the copyrighted work, and identification of the original material.